 You'll find casters with solid rubber, plastic, or metal wheels.
 Any type will work for tool mobility.
-Rubber and plastic wheels, like those shown in Photo 1, previous page, and Photo 3, previous page, roll smoothly across hard surfaces or carpet.
+Rubber and plastic wheels, like those shown in Photo 1and Photo 3, shown above, roll smoothly across hard surfaces or carpet.
 They're quiet and don't mar most floor surfaces.

-Metal wheels, like those in Photo 2, previous page, are designed for service on rough, hard, chip-littered floors.
+Metal wheels, like those in Photo 2, show above, are designed for service on rough, hard, chip-littered floors.
 (That description sure fits a basement or garage shop with a bare concrete floor.)
 They have high impact resistance, and will stand up to a lot of abuse.

 For greatest stability, install a locking caster at each corner.
 The one shown locks by clamping the frame tightly against the wheel hub.
 A foot lever sets and releases the brake.
 Another type features a brake shoe that bears against the wheel tread.

 If you don't have locking casters, turn to the old, reliable chock.
-For convenience, make a U-shaped chock similar to the one shown above for each caster.
+For convenience, make a U-shaped chock similar to the one shown below for each caster.

 Industrial-supply firms (find them in the Yellow Pages under Industrial Equipment and Supplies) usually stock a good variety of sturdy casters.
 Some of these companies sell to wholesale accounts only, however.
 And the ones that do sell to retail customers may not accept consumer credit cards or may have minimum-purchase requirements, so call ahead to be sure you’ll be able to buy what you need.
 If you can’t buy directly from the supplier, your hardware dealer might be able to order the casters for you.